ic-labs/django-icekit/docs/topics/workflow.md

 To get started with ICEKit Workflow:

  * Add the `icekit.workflow` to `INSTALLED_APPS` (this is included by default)
- * Models should extend the abstract model mixin `WorkflowStepMixin`
+ * Models should extend the abstract model mixin `WorkflowStateMixin`
  * Model admins should extend `WorkflowMixinAdmin` and:
-   * include `WorkflowStepTabularInline` in the admin's `inlines` attribute so staff can manage workflow step relationships
+   * include `WorkflowStateTabularInline` in the admin's `inlines` attribute so staff can manage workflow state relationships
    * add some or all of `WorkflowMixinAdmin.list_display` items to show workflow information in admin listing pages
    * add some or all of `WorkflowMixinAdmin.list_filter` items to permit filtering by workflow properties in admin listing pages

-## Workflow Step
+## Workflow State

-A workflow step captures the current status of items within a workflow.
+A workflow state captures the current status of items within a workflow.
 Status information includes:

  * a brief description of the status, such as "Ready to review" or "Approved"
- * an optional user assignment, if a particular individual is responsible for progressing the item through to the next step in the workflow.
+ * an optional user assignment, if a particular individual is responsible for progressing the item through to the next state in the workflow.

-An item will generally have only a single workflow step assigned as it moves through a workflow process, such as from "Ready to review" to "Approved".
+An item will generally have only a single workflow state assigned as it moves through a workflow process, such as from "Ready to review" to "Approved".
-However it is also possible to relate many workflow steps to an item to handle branching workflows if necessary.
+However it is also possible to relate many workflow states to an item to handle branching workflows if necessary.

-The `icekit.workflow.models.WorkflowStep` model allows you to assign workflow information to any model in the system via a generic foreign key (GFK) relationship, and to store related workflow status information.
+The `icekit.workflow.models.WorkflowState` model allows you to assign workflow information to any model in the system via a generic foreign key (GFK) relationship, and to store related workflow status information.

 ### Reverse model relationships

-To make the relationships between workflow steps and a target object navigable in reverse, the target object class should either:
+To make the relationships between workflow states and a target object navigable in reverse, the target object class should either:

- * extend from the helper abstract mixin model class `icekit.workflow.models.WorkflowStepMixin`, or
+ * extend from the helper abstract mixin model class `icekit.workflow.models.WorkflowStateMixin`, or
  * add an equivalent `GenericRelation` relationships attribute to the model.

-Once the reverse relationship is made navigable in this way you can look up the workflow steps associated with an item more easily using the `workflow_steps` relationship attribute.
+Once the reverse relationship is made navigable in this way you can look up the workflow states associated with an item more easily using the `workflow_states` relationship attribute.